scottrlarson/profession/content/home/hours-pricing.md

 certain problems remotely if there is reliable Internet access to the device location.
 My phone hours are 9am to 7pm Monday though Friday and sometimes on the weekends if I don't have other engagements.
 My In-Shop Hours can vary depending on my work load, but I am usually in the office to handle by appointment service calls Monday, Wednesday, and Friday 10am to 5pm.
 I can also handle At-Location Service Requests by appointment.
 <!--more-->

-Call me at (707-536-1527), text me at (707-416-5811), or contact me by on-line [request](/services/computer/assistance/request) or inquire about a [quote](/services/computer/assistance/quote) from the website to schedule an appointment, or to ask a question.

 ### Hours